pakkapol-s/House-Price-Project/README.md

 # "Built to Sell: ML for House Status

 ## Goal
-Through exploratory data analysis and machine learning (Logistic Regression, Random Forest, SVM, XGBoost), this project predicts house sale status.
+Through exploratory data analysis and machine learning (Logistic Regression, Random Forest, SVM, XGBoost), this project predicts property sale status.
 It delivers insights from key property features, benefiting real estate professionals and house seekers

 ---

 ## Background
 Understanding the dynamics of the residential real estate market is crucial for investors, agents, and prospective homeowners alike.
 Predicting whether a property will be sold, and what factors influence that outcome, can provide significant strategic advantages in a competitive market.

-This project utilizes a real-world dataset covering various USA house listings,specifially in California, detailing essential property features, listing specifics, and crucially, their eventual sale status.
+This project utilizes a real-world dataset covering various USA house listings, specifically in California, detailing essential property features, listing specifics, and crucially, their eventual sale status.
 The primary objective is to leverage this data to build robust machine learning models capable of predicting property sales outcomes accurately.

 A core challenge encountered was addressing critical data integrity issues, specifically geographic inconsistencies where listed cities did not always match their corresponding states.
 Extensive data preprocessing, meticulous feature engineering (such as deriving price ratios), and comprehensive model tuning were undertaken to overcome these obstacles and enhance the dataset's predictive signal.